 This allows our Australian-based websites to load faster, as WP Engine’s closest data centre is in Tokyo, Japan.
 Put simply, the closer your website server is to your audience, the faster it will load in most cases.

 With your WordPress website set-up on quality hosting, the next lowest-hanging fruit to go after is your site’s images and media.
 Optimising your images and media for performance can result in a huge performance increase, particularly if your website has lots of images and media.

-We’ve written in depth about website media optimisation in our free ebook, 99 Ways to Speed Up Your WordPress Website, which you can download here.
+We’ve written in depth about website media optimisation in our free, 99 Ways to Speed Up Your WordPress Website ebook.

 If you’re looking for some immediate wins, here’s the top three things I recommend you do:

 a) Make sure your images are not bigger than they need to be

 Resize your images so they fit the width of the container that they are sitting in.